shivam-sketch/book-project/README.md

     ```

 3. Set up environment variables:
-    Create a `.env` file in the root directory and add the following or copy the contents of .env_local:
+    Create a `.env` file in the root directory and add the following or copy the contents of .env_local file :
     ```env
     PRODUCTION_URL=https://book-project-b97u.onrender.com/api/v1/
     PORT=3000